 To ensure proper TeamCity agent communication with EC2 API (including access to additional drives) on Windows, add a dependency from the TeamCity Build Agent service on the AmazonSSMAgent or EC2Launch/EC2Config service (the service which ensures the machine is fully initialized in regard to AWS infrastructure use).
 This can be done, for example, via the Registry or using sc config (for instance,

 Alternatively, you can use the "Automatic (delayed start)" service starting mode.

 Important note for images based on Windows Server 2016 image

 Due to the bug in the network settings, instance meta-data is not available by default.
 It means the TeamCity agent service cannot retrieve its properties and cloud integration doesn't work (the agent does not connect to the server or is not automatically authorized).
 To fix this issue, do the following:

 TCBuildAgentservice on both

 Agent auto-upgrade Note

-It is possible to use IAM profiles with build agents launched as Amazon EC2 instances, which requires the supplied AWS account to have the following permissions:
+It is possible to use IAM (Identity and Access Management) profiles with build agents launched as Amazon EC2 instances, which requires the supplied AWS account to have the following permissions: